Exchange-traded funds, better known as ETFs, have become a staple of stock market investing in recent years.

 It’ll match the index, but it will never either outperform it or underperform it.
 For this reason, ETFs are often referred to as passive investing.

 As of 2023, there were 2,934 ETFs in the US alone.
 That’s an increase of nearly 50% in just five years.

 There’s a good reason for that expansion.
 Since ETFs are primarily index-based, it’s a perfect way for both individual and institutional investors to invest in markets without needing to concern themselves with individual stock selection.

 With ETFs, the fund will invest in a portfolio of stocks designed to match the corresponding index.

-But since an index will change only infrequently, ETFs rarely trade stocks.
-A mutual fund on the other hand, will trade individual stocks much more frequently.
+However, since an index will change only infrequently, ETFs rarely trade stocks.
+A mutual fund, on the other hand, will trade individual stocks much more frequently.

 A particularly aggressive mutual fund may have a portfolio turnover of greater than 100%.
 That means the entire portfolio is being traded at least once a year.

 However, it’s precisely because of the lack of frequent trading that ETFs are less expensive to invest in than mutual funds.
 Because they don’t have a lot of trading activity, expense ratios are generally some small fraction of 1%.

 Unlike mutual funds, they don’t charge load fees, which are sales or redemption charges that can be between 1% and 3% of the value of the fund.

 Another advantage ETFs have is that they trade on major financial markets, with trading commissions comparable to stocks.